-In accordance with Health and Safety Code Sections 17021.5 and 17021.6, housing for Agricultural Workers (and other employees) in Orland for six or fewer persons is permitted in all residential zones.
-The City does not have requirements that specifically apply to agricultural worker projects.
+In accordance with Health and Safety Code Sections 17021.5 and 17021.6, housing for Agricultural Workers (and other employees) in Orland for six or fewer persons is permitted by-right, without a Conditional Use Permit, in all residential zones.
+The City does not have requirements that specifically apply to agricultural worker projects and the City zoning code does not include an agricultural zone.
 Rather, the project would be required to meet the requirements of the zoning district in which the project is located.
 For example, if a project were proposed in an R-3 zoning district, a project that houses more than four families in a structure would require a conditional use permit.
 Program HQY-1.2.1 in this Housing Element is intended to remove this limitation.
 The City is willing to consider any potential agricultural worker housing project and will assist as needed by applying for grants or other state or federal programs.